jackie-dai/Project-1-Overhaul/Section5_SoundAndCamera/section5.md

 Now, we want the camera to move with the player.
 So, click on the *CM vcam1* object in the Hierarchy, and check it.
 Then, in the `CinemachineVirtualCamera` component, drag your *Player* object into the Follow area.
 Then, go into the `Main Camera` and check the `CinemachineBrain` component.
 You should now be able to play the game with the camera centered on the player, as you explore the map.

-In your hierarchy, create an empty `GameObject` called *Enemies*, and drag each Enemy into this empty object.
-This keeps your Hierarchy clean and organized!

 Now, you should be able to play your game in the map, and have sound effects along with it!